xphobia404/Generate-SNAP/README.md

 }
 ```

-Hit with Postman to your localhost IP http://127.0.0.1:8070/access-token
+Hit with Postman to your localhost IP http://127.0.0.1:8070/access-token with method post

 ## Get Signature
 Input to your request body to generate a signature